-Over the past 25 years, Ostroff Injury Law has helped more than 25,000 crash victims, many of whom were injured on Pennsylvania highways.
+Over the past 25 years, Ostroff Godshall Injury and Accident Lawyers has helped more than 25,000 crash victims, many of whom were injured on Pennsylvania highways.
 Some clients suffered the devastation of losing a loved one in a preventable vehicle collision.
 The firm’s attorneys know the ins and outs of the state’s vehicle accident law and have obtained million-dollar recoveries across Pennsylvania.

 If you were injured in a highway crash in Pennsylvania, we can help.
 We welcome you to contact our firm to schedule a free, no-obligation meeting with an experienced attorney.